BostonGlobe/snow/README.md

 ### Run

-- Every 15 minutes, run `make all`.
+- Every 15 minutes, run `make all -B`.
 This will generate `output/snowtotals.topojson`, if there is weather data.
 Publish this to production.
 - If the make task errors out, it most likely means there is no snowfall data.
 Do nothing.

 ## Project setup